OpenFTC/OpenRC-Turbo/readme.md

  The goal of TechnoLib is not only to provide versatile resources that assist in software development and strengthen code structure, but to also abstract out redundancy.

 ## Installation
-But if this library is so good, it much be hard to install right? wrong:
+But if this library is so good, it must be hard to install right? wrong:
  - Add this to the repositories{} block in TeamCode/build.gradle:
    - maven { url 'https://jitpack.io' }
  - And add this to the dependencies block in TeamCode/build.gradle: